INTENSE MEDITATION EXPERIENCES

 During meditation, when our minds start to become truly still, it’s not uncommon to have intense meditative experiences.
 Though the experience is usually pleasant or even euphoric, now and then it can turn into something negative and even frightening.
 Occasionally these experiences can be so intense and disturbing that it is enough to cause people to stop meditating altogether.

 Fortunately, by learning what triggers these intense experiences, we can prepare ourselves to deal with them when they arise.
-Whether euphoric, frightening or anywhere in between, these experiences all happen the same way.
+Whether euphoric, frightening or anywhere in between.

+Another stems from interrupting the thought process, which we’re often trying to do during meditation, which doesn’t always result in the euphoric experiences so many people talk about.
 The process that we ordinarily refer to as thinking is just making the same two choices over and over again.
 First, we chose how we interpret a situation, and second, how to react to our own interpretation.
 When we stop reacting, our normal thought process loop is interrupted, which then allows us to become directly aware of our memories, beliefs, and emotions without having them filtered by our thoughts.
 The results of the interruption in the processing loop are these intense meditation experiences.
 As I stated previously, these experiences are usually pleasant in nature, however, this is not always the case.
 In some cases the memories that are triggered are negative.
 The chances of having unpleasant experiences go up if we’ve experienced mental/emotional trauma in our lives.
-For instance, people who’ve endured an abusive environment or who have PTSD are much more likely to have a fighting meditation experience.
+For instance, people who’ve endured an abusive environment or who have PTSD are much more likely to have a frightening meditation experience.

 Personally, I’ve had sudden flashes of traumatic memories from the Gulf War that I’d completely blocked out as a form of self-protection.
 These experiences literally took my breath away, filling me with all of the horror, anger, and dismay that I experienced during the initial incidents.
 Fortunately for me, when I experienced these moments I had already been working on my psychological issues and had developed the tools to deal with these memories as they surfaced.